LAND ROVER RANGE ROVER EVOQUE 2.0 TD4 HSE Dynamic Lux 5dr Auto

 United Kingdom

-Type: Used Year: 2016 Make: LAND ROVER Model: RANGE ROVER EVOQUE Trim: 2.0 TD4 HSE Dynamic Lux 5dr Auto Body: Hatchback Trans: Automatic Mileage: 9642 Engine Size: 2000 Ext Color: Red
+Type: Used Year: 2016 Make: LAND ROVER Model: RANGE ROVER EVOQUE Trim: 2.0 TD4 HSE Dynamic Lux 5dr Auto Body: Station Wagon Trans: Automatic Mileage: 9636 Engine Size: 1999 Ext Color: GREY

-Panoramic glass sunroof/electric blind,Reverse traffic detection with blind spot monitor and closing vehicle sensor,Surround camera system with towing assist,Park assist - Parallel, perpendicular and parking exit,Lane keeping assist with lane departure warning, Autonomous emergency Braking and Driver condition monitor,InControl Touch pro radio/CD with Meridian 825w 17 speaker audio system, media library, USB, HDMI + 360 Park distance co
+10.2 '' Touch screen,Bluetooth telephone connectivity,Dynamic route guidance,Electronic power assisted steering,Gesture tailgate,InControl Touch pro navigation,Lane keeping assist with lane departure warning; Autonomous emergency Braking and Driver condition monitor,Park assist - Parallel; perpendicular and parking exit,Parking distance sensors front and rear,Reverse traffic detection with blind spot monitor and closing vehicle sensor,Service interval indicator,Surround camera system with towing assist,Traffic sign recognition,Trip computer,Voice control system,Auxiliary Audio Jack,DAB Digital radio,DVD System,InControl protect,InControl Touch pro radio/CD with Meridian 825w 17 speaker audio system; media library; USB; HDMI,Steering wheel mounted audio/cruise controls,USB connection,Automatic dimming rear view mirror,Automatic headlamp activation,Body colour door handles,Body coloured bumpers,Electric/heated/folding door mirrors with memory + auto dipping and puddle lights,Heated rear windscreen,Heated windscreen,Heated windscreen washers,High beam assistant,Narvik black mirror caps,Panoramic glass sunroof/electric blind,Power front/rear windows with global close,Rain sensor windscreen wipers,Rear wiper,12V power point in luggage area,60/40 split folding rear seat,Air quality sensor,Auto climate control with air filtration,Centre console storage with lid,Customer configurable interior mood lighting,Driver/passenger sunvisors and illuminated vanity mirrors,Footwell illumination,Front centre armrest with 2 cupholders,Front head restraints,Front map lights,Height/reach adjustable steering column,Illuminated front tread plates + chrome tailgate plate,Illuminated glovebox,Isofix child seat preparation,Lashing points,Luggage compartment lighting,Luggage cover,Perforated leather steering wheel,Rear air con vents,Rear centre head restraint,Rear headrests,Rear seat centre armrest,Stainless steel pedals,3 rear 3 point seatbelts,Anti-lock Brake System and Electronic Brakeforce Distribution,Driver and passenger airbags,Drivers knee airbag,DSC-Dynamic Stability Control,EBA,Electronic parking brake,Electronic traction control,Front seatbelt pretensioners with force limiters,Front side airbags with curtain airbags,Height adjustable front seatbelts,Hill descent control,Hill start assist,Roll stability control,Seatbelt warning,Trailer stability assist,Tyre pressure monitoring system,Alarm,Immobiliser,Keyless entry,Locking wheel nuts,Remote central locking,Diesel particu

 Having just given up racing motorcycl...